 A few things to note:

-- Managers must be added or removed via the Shared Drive Manager tool.
+- Managers must be added or removed via the ITS Shared Drive Manager tool.

 - You can’t assign the Manager role to individuals shared on subfolders.
 You can only assign the Content Manager, Contributor, Commenter, or Viewer roles.